mouadk/Insomnihack2024/bypass-using-process-injection/README.md

 - ./injector -java -p $pid path/to/redefineProcessBuilder.dylib
 - Look at the spring app logs, and confirm that the injection succeeded
   ![attached.png](attached.png)
-- now rerun the exploit[exploit.sh](exploit.sh), you should have bypassed rasp
+- now rerun the [exploit.sh](exploit.sh), you should have bypassed rasp
   ![bypassed.png](bypassed.png)